clarkcb/xsearch/README.md

   reinventing the wheel.
 I do want to do more work with async/non-blocking calls, though.

+* [Perl](http://perl.org/) - Perl was my first scripting language, and the first language I did any real programming in.
+It was also the language that caused me to learn regular expressions, and I think it is still the language that sets the bar for regex implementation.
+I went away from Perl for a while to work in PHP, JavaScript, and later Python and Java.
+When I came back to it I made a decision to switch to Python as my scripting language of choice because of what I saw as a major increases in readability and speed of development.
+I still like Perl, and writing the Perl version was pretty quick and relatively painless (it helped that I could reference the PHP version) but I do find the syntax to be pretty awkward and clunky.
+I will likely give Perl 6 a try when it finally arrives, but I have a feeling that I won't be doing too much in Perl down the road.

-* [PHP](http://php.net/) [1] - I have a fair amount of web dev experience with PHP, but had never done any non-web/CLI work in it, and I had also never worked with PHP 5 classes.
+* [PHP](http://php.net/) - I have a fair amount of web dev experience with PHP, but had never done any non-web/CLI work in it, and I had also never worked with PHP 5 classes.
 Also, I wanted to see how fast I could put a PHP version together.
 The experience was actually not too painful.
-PHP is not my favorite language for sure, and I'm not sure I like how namespaces are implemented in it, but the class implementation is fine, and I discovered that PHP has some functional aspects to it, such as first-class functions and some functional-style functions (array_filter, array_map, etc.).
-I got a basic working version (everything except linesafterto/until and archive file searching) done in a little over a day.
+PHP is not my favorite language for sure, and I'm not sure I like how namespaces are implemented in it, but the class implementation is fine, and I discovered that PHP has some functional aspects to it, such as first-class functions and some functional-style functions (<code>array_filter</code>,
+  <code>array_map</code>, etc.).
+I got a basic working version (everything
+  except linesafterto/until and archive file searching) done in a little over a day.

 * [Python](https://www.python.org/) -
   This was my 2nd go-to scripting language (after Perl), and the first language